geethasagarb/stock-trading-python-app/README.md

 # Stock Trading Python App

-A Python application that fetches stock ticker data from the Polygon.io API and exports it to CSV format.
+A Python application that fetches stock data from the Polygon.io API and exports it to CSV format.
 This project demonstrates data pipeline concepts and can be used as a foundation for stock market data analysis and trading applications.

-## 🚀 Features
+##  Features

 - **API Integration**: Fetches real-time stock ticker data from Polygon.io
 - **Pagination Handling**: Automatically handles large datasets with pagination
 - **CSV Export**: Exports data to CSV format with consistent schema
 - **Modular Design**: Organized as a reusable function for data pipeline integration
-- **Environment Security**: Secure API key management with `.env` files

-## 📊 Data Schema
+##  Data Schema

 The application exports the following fields for each stock ticker: